CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/05-LAB_SC_100_Lab1_Ex1_Sentinel.md

 ## Exercise Objectives

-After completing this lab, you'll be able to:
+After completing this exercise, you'll be able to:

 - Create and configure a Log Analytics Workspace to collect and analyze data from various sources.
 - Deploy Azure Sentinel to enable security analytics and threat detection.